 China's Wanda files for US IPO of sports unit to raise up to US$500m: sources

-[HONG KONG] Chinese conglomerate Dalian Wanda Group has filed confidentially for a US initial public offering (IPO) of its sports unit that could fetch up to US$500 million, according to sources with direct knowledge of the matter.
+CHINESE conglomerate Dalian Wanda Group has filed confidentially for a US initial public offering of its sports unit that could fetch up to US$500 million, according to sources with direct knowledge of the matter.

 The company made the filing with the US Securities and Exchange Commission for the listing, which could happen in the first half of this year, the sources said.